+Diarrhoea is a result of altered motility and fluid accumulation within the intestinal tract.
 Plants play a vital role in the maintenance of human health.
-Results concludes that the leaves extract of Bombax buonopozense and its fractions contains bioactive natural substances with antidiarrheal properties thus justifying its widespread use by the local population for these purposes.
+Results conclude that the leaves extract of B. buonopozense contains bioactive natural substances with antidiarrhoeal properties thus justifying its widespread use by the local population for these purposes.
+Present study concluded that B. buonopozense contains pharmacologically active substances that are effective for management of diarrhoea.
+However, further in-vivo studies are required to fully investigate the mechanisms responsible for this observed antidiarrhoeal activity.